Pension Bible

 Fee model

-Tiered percentage · SIPP available · Workplace available
+Tiered percentage · No direct SIPP · Workplace available

 Note: Fees shown are for funds only.
-Shares, ETFs, and investment trusts may have different platform fee tiers.
-HL also charges dealing fees on share trades (£11.95 per online trade) which are not included here.
+Shares, ETFs, and investment trusts are charged 0.35% capped at £12.50/month (£150/year).
+HL also charges dealing fees on share trades (£6.95 per online trade) which are not included here.

-Hargreaves Lansdown is the UK's largest retail investment platform by AUM and the name most people think of first when they hear 'SIPP'.
-The platform is polished, the research tools are extensive, and customer service consistently rates among the best in the industry.
-The trade-off is cost: HL's 0.45% headline fee is among the highest of any major platform, and the tiered structure means large pots pay significantly more than they would on a flat-fee or cheaper percentage-fee platform.
+Hargreaves Lansdown is the UK's largest retail investment platform by AUM and the name many people think of first when they hear 'SIPP'.
+The platform is polished, the research tools are extensive, and customer service scores are a major part of the proposition.
+The trade-off is cost: HL's 0.35% headline fee is among the higher of the major platforms, and the tiered structure means large pots pay significantly more than they would on a flat-fee or lower percentage-fee platform.
 For pots above £100,000, the annual fee gap versus Vanguard or Interactive Investor runs into hundreds or thousands of pounds per year.
-HL is a strong choice for investors who value research, customer service, and breadth of investment options — and are willing to pay a premium for it.
+The fit depends on whether the user values research, customer service, and breadth of investment options enough to accept the higher platform charge.

 Strengths